kaushal0494/HMD_Network/README.md

 # HMD Network
 Welcome to the HMD Network repository!

 This repository contains the implementation of the HMD_Network paper titled [Learning to Distract: A Hierarchical Multi-Decoder Network for Automated Generation of Long Distractors for Multiple-Choice Questions for Reading Comprehension](https://dl.acm.org/doi/pdf/10.1145/3340531.3411997), which was published in the Conference on Information and Knowledge Management (CIKM) 2020.
 The implementation is based on the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) repository and adapted for the distractor generation task.
+If you have any questions, please feel free to create a Github issue or reach out to the first author at <cs18resch11003@iith.ac.in>.

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/Arko98/Hostility-Detection-in-Hindi-Constraint-2021/blob/main/LICENSE)
 [![others](https://img.shields.io/badge/Huggingface-Cuda%2011.1.0-brightgreen)](https://huggingface.co/)